LienM/recpack/README.md

 # RecPack
-Python package for easy experimentation with recsys algorithms
+Python package for easy experimentation with recsys algorithms.

 ## Installation